laterpay/laterpay-wordpress-plugin/laterpay/README.txt

 == Changelog ==

+= 0.9.8.5 (November 28, 2014): 0.9.9 Pre-Release =
+* Added time passes and vouchers - PRE-RELEASE -
+* Known issues and todos:
+* !
+Vouchers are not rendered next to pass after creating a new pass -> page reload required
+* !
+Terms listed on flipside of time pass are not translated yet

 = 0.9.8.4 (November 26, 2014): 0.9.9 Pre-Release =
 * Added time passes and vouchers - PRE-RELEASE -
 * Known issues and todos: